This slow cooker sweet potato soup recipe features a simple combination of wholesome plant-based ingredients. It’s vegan,

 - 1 cup onion chopped

 - 2 cloves garlic crushed

-- 1 cup plant milk (I use rice milk)
+- 1 cup plant milk (I use cashew or coconut milk)

 - 1 tsp. dried tarragon

 - 1 tsp.
 McCormick Pinch Perfect Salt Free Seasoning